-- Ongoing risk monitoring through our District's Safe Schools Coordinator's participation in monthly Lower Vancouver Island Safe Schools meetings. - Ongoing education and planning about safety risks in community at monthly administrators meeting. - Ongoing collaboration with MYST and other community partners to prevent and address safety risks. - Ongoing safety planning in collaboration with appropriate partners such as police services. - Ongoing education and planning about safety risks in community through appropriate school-based and District wide communications. - Please see list under Prevention and Mitigation section for information about further proactive safety measures.
+- Ongoing risk monitoring through our District's Safe Schools Coordinator's participation in monthly Lower Vancouver Island Safe Schools meetings. - Ongoing education and planning about safety risks in community at monthly administrators meeting. - Ongoing collaboration between the school administrators and with MYST and other community partners such as MCFD and the Foundry to prevent and address safety risks. - Ongoing safety planning in collaboration with appropriate partners such as police services.

+- Ongoing education and planning about safety risks in community through appropriate school-based and District wide communications. - Please see list under Prevention and Mitigation section for information about further proactive safety measures. - District staff will utilize aggregate data specific to School District 61 to assist in identifying changes in baseline behaviour.